mehulagg/gitlab_test/doc/administration/packages/container_registry.md

 ## Change the registry's internal port

 NOTE: **Note:**
-This is not to be confcused with the port that GitLab itself uses to expose the Registry to the world.
+This is not to be confused with the port that GitLab itself uses to expose the Registry to the world.

 The Registry server listens on localhost at port `5000` by default,